 The steel is 1075 high carbon steel.
 It’s capable of withstanding tough abuse, but this capability does come at the expense of dulling relatively easily.

 Comes with one of the most versatile sheaths on the market, made from weather-impermeable Kydex

 The Condor SBK is on the large side for a horizontally carried knife so smaller people may find scout carry unwieldy

 The Condor SBK is a large and very effective survival knife that can be carried in a multitude of ways.
 However, it’s too big to be a good EDC knife, making it a poor choice for use in the city.

 Best Scout Carry Knife with Leather Sheath – Bradford Guardian 3.5

-The Bradford Guardian is a good EDC and survival knife with a leather sheath you’ll either love or hate.
+The Bradford Guardian is a good Everyday Carry and survival knife with a leather sheath you’ll either love or hate.

 The sheath is good.
 Great, even.
 However, it is only good for scout carry, as you cannot convert the sheath to any other orientation.

 There’s a plastic insert inside to improve retention.
 You can rotate the insert for left-handed carry.
 The sheath uses a sewn-in loop instead of a clip so you have to thread your belt through the sheath, which is very secure.